Thank you for your interest in Graduate School and Graduate Studies at Purdue Northwest!

 The Purdue University Graduate School reserves the right to require official transcripts and/or academic documents at any time during the admissions process.

 Degree Seeking Applicants need to upload copies of official transcripts and/or academic documents from each institution attended in the Education Background section of the online application.
+Make sure to include the university’s grade scale, which usually appears on the reverse of the transcript.
 If personal identifying information such as a student identification number or social security number appear on the document, REMOVE THIS INFORMATION from your electronic version of your document or mark out the information in black ink before scanning your document.
 Follow this link for tips about uploading your transcripts into the Education Background section of your application.
 If requested by the graduate program or if you are recommended for admission, you must submit official transcripts.
 If you are accepted submit an official transcript for every institution of higher education attended to the Graduate Studies Office.

 If you are applying as a Graduate Certificate or Non degree applicant, you must provide evidence of a baccalaureate degree.
 This may be a transcript, a copy of the diploma, or a letter from the college or university verifying the degree.
 Teacher License applicants must provide an official transcript from the college or university where your baccalaureate degree was received.